erics2783/mongoose-data-generator/README.md

 This project uses Mocha as the testing framework.
 Visit https://mochajs.org/ for more info.

-The assertion library is Chai.
-Visit http://chaijs.com/ for details.
+The assertion library is Chai, along with the sinon-chai library for spies/mocks.
+Visit http://chaijs.com/ and http://chaijs.com/plugins/sinon-chai/ for details.

 Code coverage reporting is handled by istanbul/nyc.
 Visit https://github.com/istanbuljs/nyc for more info.